If you set up a geolocation trigger and it seems like it isn’t working, there are a few common points to consider.

 Since the Geolocation condition relies on an external API to compare the user’s IP and location, the geolocation condition will only work in a live environment.

 No worries, it’s not complicated to check it.
 On your WordPress dashboard, go to If-So > Geolocation.
 If the value of the “Sessions used this month” is 0/0 then it’s probably a communication failure.
 Please contact our support and let us know the domain of the website you are trying to use If-So on.

 If-So’s Geolocation condition will not take action while browsing the site via VPN.
 If you don’t see the geo-targeted version, it doesn’t mean If-So is not functioning properly.
 Try testing the page using an online proxy server or target your own country and see if you get the correct result.

 If the reason you are using a VPN is only to see how the content looks on your site, it is much easier to use the built-in testing mode option.
 This option allows you to preview a specific dynamic content version of your site.

 Unlike other If-So conditions, geolocation usage is limited by monthly sessions.
-To see your monthly sessions usage, go to If-So > Geolocation on your WordPress admin.
-A session begins when a visitor first visits a page with a geolocation trigger and ends when the visitor closes the browser or after 25 minutes.
+To see your monthly session usage, go to If-So > Geolocation on your WordPress admin.
+A session begins when a visitor first visits a page with a geolocation trigger and ends when the visitor closes the browser or after 25 minutes elapse.

-None of the above helped?
-Feel free to contact our team at email@example.com, we will be happy to help!
+Still have a question?
+Feel free to contact our support team, we will be happy to help!